MahsaBakhtiari/Crowdfunding_ETL/README.md

   - DataFrame is extracted to csv titled "contacts.csv"

 # Crowdfunding Database
-- The cration of database schema saved as "crowdfunding_db_schema.sql"
+- The creation of database schema saved as "crowdfunding_db_schema.sql"

 # Collaboration Notes
   -TBD on nexts team meeting